State visit by Charles III to Kenya: 2 November

 The King visited Mombasa on the penultimate day of the state visit.
 Joined by Queen Camilla, Charles observed a drill by the Kenyan Marines, meeting with marines and their families thereafter.
 The King and Queen attended a military ceremony with President Ruto at Mtwonge Naval Base, where Charles also reviewed an honour guard.
 The King also visited a turtle conservation site and a coral restoration project.

 3 November

-On the final date of the state visit, King Charles met with religious leaders and toured Mahdhry Mosque.
+On the final date of the state visit, King Charles met with religious leaders and toured Mandhry Mosque.
 Queen Camilla met with survivors of gender-based and sexual violence.
 Later in the day, Charles and Camilla visited Fort Jesus and met with local artists.
 The King and Queen also observed a ceremonial dance by a costal Mijikenda community, and were photographed on a tuktuk.
 They were seen off by President Ruto as they departed Moi International Airport at the end of the visit.